 - Drisella and Anastasia; the stepsisters from Cinderella

-- Aladdin characters including Aladdin, Jasmin, Genie and Jafar by the Magic Carpet Ride
+- Aladdin characters including Aladdin, Jasmin, Genie, Abu and Jafar by the Magic Carpet Ride

 - Stitch in an Elvis costume in Tomorrowland

 Note: Jack Skellington and Sally have a long line almost any time of the night, and people were waiting for hours to see them during the party we attended.
-The lines to visit other characters weren’t that long though and were about 15-20 minutes throughout the night.
+The lines to visit other characters were anywhere from 15 minutes to an hour throughout the night.